 Ans.
 Salaried employees may claim a deduction of up to Rs 1.5 lakh under Section 80CCD(1) for their own contributions towards the NPS account

 Ques.
 Who should invest in Tax saving FD?

 Ans.
-Anyone guaranteed return tax-saving option along with a shorter lock-in period should invest in these fixed deposits.
+Any risk-averse investor who wants a guaranteed return on tax-saving option along with a shorter lock-in period should invest in these fixed deposits.